Hardie History, Family Crest & Coats of Arms

 - Pinckney Hardie, American politician, Member of North Carolina House of Commons from Lenoir County, 1833

-- Nita Hardie, American Democrat politician, Candidate for Michigan State House of Representatives 46th District, 1966
+- Nita Hardie, American Democratic Party politician, Candidate for Michigan State House of Representatives 46th District, 1966

 - Keith C. Hardie (b.
-1910), American Democrat politician, Member of Wisconsin State Assembly from Jackson and Trempealeau counties, 1953-60; Candidate for Presidential Elector for Wisconsin, 1956
+1910), American Democratic Party politician, Member of Wisconsin State Assembly from Jackson and Trempealeau counties, 1953-60; Candidate for Presidential Elector for Wisconsin, 1956

 - Henry P. Hardie, American Republican politician, Postmaster at Anderson, Indiana, 1912-16